 In the Decision to Institute, we found the parties' proposed definitions of a person of ordinary skill for the '213 patent are similar.
 Dec.
+7 (citing

-10 (citing Pet.
-12; Prelim.
+Pet.
+16; Prelim.
 Resp.
 17).
 We adopted Patent Owner's proposed definition that "[a] person of ordinary skill for the '213 patent would have had a Ph.D. or equivalent in chemistry, biochemistry, structural biology, or a closely related field, and experience with antibody structural characterization, engineering, and/or biological testing, or an M.D. with practical academic or industrial experience in antibody development."
-Id. at 10-11.
-During trial, the parties did not dispute this finding.
-Having considered the complete record developed at trial, we see no reason to change our assessment.
+Id.